 Questions such as, "If you had a choice between two superpowers - being invisible or flying - which would you choose?" may seem to have nothing to do with the job to which you just applied.
 However, these tricky questions are meant to test your creativity/your ability to think on your feet, your problem-solving/critical reasoning skills, and your personality.
 Don’t fret, curveball questions can really throw you off in a job interview, but often there is no right or wrong answers.
 Here are 5 tips on how to make sure you provide good answers to unexpected questions.

 Tip # 1: Prepare, Prepare, Prepare: Did you know that a quick Google search or search on Glassdoor can help you get a feel for the type of curveball questions out there?
 You might even find some hints about the questions used at specific companies.
-For example, "How many ridges are there around a quarter?" asked at Deloitte, or "How many basketballs can you fit in this room?" asked at Google.
+For example, "How many ridges are there around a quarter?" asked at a Big 4 Accounting Firm, or "How many basketballs can you fit in this room?" asked at Google.
 Remember the interviewer is looking for what separates you from other candidates, preparation is key and by practicing a few curveball questions ahead of time, you will really build your confidence.

 Tip # 2: Give it your best shot: Getting it right is not the point.
 Instead, focus on demonstrating your ability to think it through logically and talk them through the steps you would take to find the solution.
 Answer the question while providing the situation, task, action and result to your solution.
 Whatever you say, as always, justify your answer thoroughly.
 Show them how you cope with the unexpected and how you remain rational and calm under pressure.